owulveryck/owulveryck.github.io/content/post/20241015-value-flywheel-data.md

 Challenge and Landscape

 Next comes **Challenge and Landscape**, which focuses on identifying **key obstacles** and understanding the **current technological and business landscape**.
-This phase might reveal that certain systems and processes need to be updated to meet modern data demands or may indicate **gaps in domain-level data ownership**.
+This phase might reveal that certain systems and processes need to be updated to meet modern data demands or **gaps in domain-level data ownership**.

 - **Key Tenets**: Awareness of technological **debt**, bottlenecks, and organizational inefficiencies.
 - **People in Charge**: Engineering: Technology Leads, Data Engineers, ...
-- **Goal**: Examine the current infrastructure, tools, and systems in place and identify what challenges exist that may hinder the spinning of the flywheel.
+- **Goal**: Examine the current infrastructure, tools, and systems in place and identify what challenges exist that may slow downs the spinning of the flywheel.

 During this phase, it's crucial for the **data factory team** to get an accurate picture of **which challenges**—be it technical, cultural, or operational—are preventing them from scaling or accelerating their value generation.
 By mapping these obstacles, I help guide my clients towards addressing the most pressing issues while also identifying new opportunities.